EOS-uiux-Solutions/strapi/README.md

 ## Use cases

-This repository is a dependency to run the [EOS Design System](https://www.eosdesignsystem.com/) and [EOS Feature Request](https://jarvis.eosdesignsystem.com/)
+This repository is a dependency to run the [User Story](https://www.userstory.site)

 It contains all the models and routes necessary to manage either project independently, or both at the same time consuming the same [Strapi](https://strapi.io/).